Pseudo-effectivity of the relative canonical divisor and uniruledness in positive characteristic: Introduction

 is not uniruled for $s \gg 0$.

 \end{corollary}

 Lastly, we mention a direct consequence of \autoref{thm:non_uniruled} to mixed characteristic.
-The starting point is the fact that uniruledness is not a constructible property in mixed characteristic families.
-In fact, \cite[Thm IV.1.8.1]{Kollar_Rational_curves_on_algebraic_varieties} states that the locus in flat families, where fibers are uniruled is a countable union of closed suvarieties.
-And, over mixed characteristic bases that are finite type over $\bZ$ this is the best on can say.
+The starting point is the fact that uniruledness is not a constructible property in mixed-characteristic families.
+In fact, \cite[Theorem IV.1.8.1]{Kollar_Rational_curves_on_algebraic_varieties} states that the locus in flat families where fibers are uniruled is a countable union of closed subvarieties.
+And, over mixed-characteristic bases that are of finite type over $\bZ$, this is the best on can say.
 For example, consider $X:=V(x^4+y^4 + z^4 +v^4 =0) \subseteq \bP^3_{\bZ[1/2]}$.
-By \cite[Thm III]{Shioda_Katsura_On_Fermat_varieties}, $X_p$ is unirational and hence also uniruled whenever $p \equiv -1 (4)$.
+By \cite[Theorem III]{Shioda_Katsura_On_Fermat_varieties}, $X_p$ is unirational and hence also uniruled whenever $p \equiv -1 (4)$.
 On the other hand, if $p \equiv 1 (4)$, then $X_p$ is globally $F$-split, as the coefficient of $xyzv^{p-1}$ in $(x^4 + y^4 + z^4 + v^4)^{p-1}$ is non-zero.
-Equivalently $X_p$ is weakly ordinary, and then for example \cite[Thm 1.1]{Patakfalvi_Zdanowicz_Ordinary_varieties_with_trivial_canonical_bundle_are_not_uniruled} implies that $X_p$ in this case is not uniruled.
-Hence, in this case both the uniruled and the non-uniruled locus is infinite, and they both have density $\frac{1}{2}$.
+Equivalently, $X_p$ is weakly ordinary, and then for example \cite[Theorem 1.1]{Patakfalvi_Zdanowicz_Ordinary_varieties_with_trivial_canonical_bundle_are_not_uniruled} implies that $X_p$ in this case is not uniruled.
+Hence, in this case both the uniruled and the non-uniruled loci are infinite, and they both have density $\frac{1}{2}$.

-Summarizing, the above example shows that the constructibility of neither the uniruled, nor the non-uniruled locus holds.
+Summarizing, the above example shows that the constructibility of neither the uniruled nor the non-uniruled locus holds.
 And in fact, both loci can be not only infinite, but even of high density.
-On the other hand the author is not aware of results pertaining to general varieties claiming that these infinite behaviors are not only possible, but they happen whenever certain criteria are satisfied.
+On the other hand, the author is not aware of results pertaining to general varieties claiming that these infinite behaviors are not only possible, but they happen whenever certain criteria are satisfied.
 This seems to be an extremely hard problem, especially if one would also say something about densities.
-Nevertheless, \autoref{thm:non_uniruled} implies a statement of this type assuming the Weak ordinarity conjecture:
+Nevertheless, \autoref{thm:non_uniruled} implies a statement of this type assuming the weak ordinarity conjecture.